blueragesoftware/chat-mini-app-example/README.md

 - 🚀 Simple and lightweight implementation
 - 💬 Free LLM API in both development and production
 - 🔑 No API keys or external services required
-- 📱 Runs directly on user devices through MyLife webview
+- 📱 Runs directly on user devices through Bluerage webview

-## Why MyLife Platform?
+## Why Bluerage Platform?

 - 🆓 Free LLM API in both development and production
 - 🚫 No API keys needed